BlazorExtensions/Canvas/README.md

 # Blazor Extensions

 Blazor Extensions are a set of packages with the goal of adding useful things to [Blazor](https://blazor.net).

+Project formerly maintained by [BlazorExtensions](https://github.com/BlazorExtensions/Canvas), but updated in 2022 by [Digital Defiance](htps://digitaldefiance.org).

 # Blazor Extensions Canvas